 NIZWA SOUK

 Built on the site of the old traditional market, the "new" Nizwa souk, all in ochre and protected by ramparts, covers an area of 7,600 m².
 Its traditional architecture and the fact that it's frequented by locals and tourists alike make it a very pleasant place to stroll around, especially in the early morning and late afternoon, when it's at its liveliest.
-The layout of the neighborhoods is primarily functional.
-In the direction of the fort, around a lovely little central square that you can recognize by the large number of potteries hanging or lying on the ground, is the craftsmen's area, made up of several stores under arcades.
+The district layout is primarily functional.
+In the direction of the fort, around a lovely little central square that you can recognize by the large number of potteries hanging or lying on the ground, you'll find the craftsmen's area, made up of several stores under arcades.
 Here you'll find mainly pots and jars, but also ancient weapons, antiques, silver objects and jewelry, palm-leaf baskets and woven rugs...
 A little further away, in another small square right in line with the entrance to the fort, a door leads to a large covered rectangular hall, crossed by two pedestrian walkways (East Souk), where stalls run by old Omanis line up.
 These are closing one after the other for lack of customers or people to take them over, and the place is quiet until further notice.
-But you'll want to visit it for its deceptively old-fashioned but truly authentic atmosphere, and the deep peace that emanates from these chiaroscuro spaces where the sun's rays don't penetrate to the ornate beamed ceilings.
+But you'll want to visit it for its deceptively old-fashioned, yet truly authentic atmosphere, and the profound peace that emanates from these chiaroscuro spaces with their ornate ceilings.
 Another section, as if untouched, retains an old-fashioned charm: it's like a mini souk within a souk, with ancient, unrenovated arcades, narrow stalls and a whole bric-a-brac of very local products offered by merchants from another age.

 Did you know?
 This review was written by our professional authors.